 My work has been featured in The Economist, Nature, Science, Communications of the ACM, Wired and the Swiss news (in french).

 I received my PhD from Stanford University under the supervision of Dan Boneh.
-Part of my graduate studies were generously supported by the Swiss National Science Foundation and the Open Philanthropy Project.
 After graduating, I spent one year at Google Brain.

 Email: